Lilyyy6/Lilibeth_Clark_Portfolio/README.md

-This is my final project for IST 126 Into to HTML
+This is my final project for IST 126 Into to HTML<br>
 I have choosen the personal portfolio as my final project.